abigdealman/comfyui-mcp-server/README.md

 - `view_image` only supports images (PNG, JPEG, WebP, GIF)
 - Asset identity uses `(filename, subfolder, type)` instead of URL for robustness
 - Full workflow history is stored for provenance and reproducibility
+- `regenerate` uses stored workflow data to recreate assets with parameter overrides
+- Session isolation: `list_assets` can filter by session for clean AI agent context

 ## Documentation